Steel Shed Maintenance

 Steel Shed Maintenance needn’t be difficult.
 It can be as simple as moving a box.

 We put vents in our shed for a good reason.
-I mean, sure they’re clearly gorgeous, but they’re also very important to keep the air flow going throughout the shed and prevent condensation from becoming an issue.
+I mean, sure they’re clearly gorgeous, but they’re also very important to keep the airflow going throughout the shed and prevent condensation from becoming an issue.
+For a full guide on condensation and insulating a steel shed, check out our guide here.

 Condensation is a right auld bowsey.
 It’s not great for the longterm life of any building, let alone a shed.
 The solution is simple – keep the vents clear of boxes or anything else that might prevent the air flow in and out.